gregmarine/ByGregMarine.com/Blog/src/2024/10/26_parents-anniversary-dunedin-dodgers-win.md

-# TBD
+# Parents Anniversary, Dunedin, Dodgers Win

 Today is my parents' 51st wedding anniversary <3 I'm grateful for them beyond words.
 I haven't always made them proud.
 And honestly, I'm learning that they want me to live my life how I want it.
 They had their rules.
 But they were never controlling in any way.
 The rules were for their life.
 If I wanted to be in their life, I followed their rules.
 Meaning, as long as I was under their roof, I lived by those rules.
 They taught me many valuable lessons through the process.
 They weren't perfect parents.
 But they are my parents.
 God gave them to me.
-And he gave me to them.
+And He gave me to them.

 I think I make them proud now.
 I don't always make the decisions they would.
 But I think they are proud I'm making the decisions with lots of prayer and Godly wisdom.
 Their pride in me is no longer something I'm chasing after, though.
 I use to.
 Not anymore.
 I've realized my journey is mine to take.
 They raised me and prepared me the best way they knew how.
 I've since taken those lessons and now look to God for parental guidance.
 Guess what?!?
 They taught me that...hehehe